bondy-io/bondy_docs/docs/reference/wamp_api/user.md

 There are some restrictions for the usernames due to reserved names like as `all`, `anonymous`, `any`, `from`, `on`, `to`.

 ### Aliasing
+Provides the ability for a user to authenticate using differents usernames (authid).
+An user can only have 5 aliases as maximum.

 ## Types
 ### input_data(){.datatype}